The Spanish Gardener (novel): Review

-Information on 'The Spanish Gardener' from the fly leaf of 'Beyond This Place' (Published 1953 Australia and NZ):
+Information on The Spanish Gardener from the fly leaf of Beyond This Place (published 1953 in Australia and NZ):

 Dr Cronin has portrayed a man at the mercy of his own vanity.
 This man's son is the victim of his doting parent until the Spanish gardener shows the boy the way to a freer, healthier, happier life.

 This is a haunting book with overtones of both beauty and tragedy.
 Among its characters – the frail, confined and sensitive little boy Nicholas; the father who was afraid to face himself; the criminal servant; the Consul's assistant upon whom at the moment of crisis he was reluctantly forced to rely; the fraudulent psychiatrist who would twist words spoken under mental torture; and above all the lovable character of the Spanish gardener himself – these are among Dr Cronin's most memorable characters.